Sabina777/MedHub/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT liscense.

+## Acknowledgments

+Feel free to reach out with any questions or concerns!